FREQUENTLY ASKED QUESTIONS

 Applicants who choose to submit SAT or ACT scores as part of their application may share either official or self-reported scores.
 Scores can be self-reported via a form on the student's Applicant Status Page.
 Students sharing self-reported scores will not be required to submit official scores unless they are admitted and choose to enroll.

 To be considered official, scores must be sent to Villanova University directly from the testing agency (Villanova's ACT code is 3744 and SAT code is 2959).
 Scores are also official if listed on the student's official high school transcript.

 The Admission Committee will superscore the highest subscores from the SAT and/or ACT from multiple testing dates.

-Yes, you will have until November 8 (for Early Action and Early Decision I candidates) and January 22 (for Regular Decision or Early Decision II candidates) to change your mind through your Applicant Status Page.
+Yes.
+When completing the Villanova Member Section of the Common Application, you will be asked whether or not you will be submitting test scores.
+If you decide later that you would like to change to the other option, you will have until November 10 (for Early Action and Early Decision I candidates) or January 31 (for Regular Decision or Early Decision II candidates) to complete the request form through your Applicant Status Page.